 Emergent Churches and Second-Generation Churches

 In contrast, another interesting trend is the growth of Emergent Churches, like the Crossing, which meets in St. Paul’s Episcopal Cathedral.
-Other emerging churches in Boston include the Fenway church, which meets in the bar “Church” in the Fenway area; the Mosaic Church, which meets in a YMCA near Northeastern University; and Hope Fellowship in Somerville.
+Other emerging churches in Boston include the Mosaic Church, which met in a YMCA near Northeastern University, before moving to Temple Ohabei Shalom in Brookline; and Hope Fellowship in Cambridge.
 These churches are intentionally developing new models of what church looks like in the 20th century.
 They emphasize relationships and joyful praise, and they have moved beyond old church buildings and traditional forms of worship.

 Multi-Generational and Multi-cultural Churches